- Entry term: Fall (September)

 - You will also need the following ready to submit directly to OTCAS:

 - Official transcripts from every U.S. college or university attended.
 Include international course evaluations for coursework completed outside the United States.
+Note: OTCAS only accepts WES

 - If your native language is not English, submit Test of English as a Foreign Language, or TOEFL scores.

-You will be informed if you are required to complete the secondary RUSH application.
+You will be informed if you are required to complete the secondary Rush application.
 Do not complete the secondary application until you have been asked to do so.

 OT_admissions@rush.edu